BeleniX

 BeleniX is a discontinued operating system distribution built using the OpenSolaris source base.
 It can be used as a Live CD as well as installed to a hard disk.
-Initially developed as a Live CD along the lines of Knoppix to showcase OpenSolaris technologies.
-Belenix went on to become the initial base for Sun's OpenSolaris distribution.
+Initially developed as a Live CD along the lines of Knoppix to showcase OpenSolaris technologies, Belenix went on to become the initial base for Sun's OpenSolaris distribution.
 A number of technologies pioneered in the Belenix project have gone on to become full projects in their own right within the OpenSolaris ecosystem.

 Design and principles

 BeleniX aims to have the latest stable revisions of most software, and packages are continuously pushed in the package repository with this aim in mind.
 However, in many cases bleeding-edge software is pushed out to help validate it and try out new features.
 Due to these reasons BeleniX also includes a lot of third-party drivers that may not be found in the official OpenSolaris distribution from Sun.

 While the focus of BeleniX is on the developer desktop, it is also stable and scalable enough to work as a workstation or development server environment.
-This is mainly due to the quality of the underlying OpenSolaris kernel and userland environment.
+This is mainly due to the underlying OpenSolaris kernel and userland environment.

 BeleniX is compiled only for 32-bit execution (at i586/Pentium opcode based).
 However, references from the BeleniX team members have indicated that as of BeleniX 0.7, their live CD contains both 32-bit and 64-bit installation files.

 BeleniX is focused on using KDE for its desktop environment, although Xfce has also been supported since the beginning of the distribution.
 An upcoming release will also include first-class support for GNOME.
 The BeleniX dev team includes other OpenSolaris based distros such as MilaX, Nexenta OS, and SchilliX.
 The name and logo are references to the Celtic god of light, Belenus.
 BeleniX thus is also a first-class OpenSolaris development environment and is completely self-hosting.
 Every package included in BeleniX is built on BeleniX itself, including the OpenSolaris kernel.
 BeleniX aims to be an easy-to-use distribution that gently exposes the power of OpenSolaris.
 The Live CD format makes OpenSolaris more easily approachable, and boots within two to three minutes from a CD-ROM.
 It also aims to encourage innovation by bringing in new features and usability enhancements and increasing community participation.